Exclusion process with slow boundary: Abstract

 \section{Abstract}

-We present the hydrodynamic and hydrostatic behavior of the Simple Symmetric Exclusion Process with \emph{slow boundary}.
-The \emph{slow boundary} means that particles can be born or die only at the boundary with rate proportional to $N^{-\theta}$, where $\theta \geq 0$ and $N$ is the scale parameter, while in the bulk the particles exchange rate is equal to $1$.
-More precisely, in the hydrostatic scenario, we obtain three different linear profiles, depending on the value of the parameter $\theta$.
-We also prove that the time evolution of the spatial density of particles, in the diffusive scaling, is given by the unique weak solution of the heat equation with boundary conditions, which also depend on the range of the parameter $\theta$.
-If $\theta \in[0,1)$, we get Dirichlet boundary condition; if $\theta=1$, we get Robin boundary condition; and, if $\theta\in(1,\infty)$, we get Neumann boundary condition.
+We study the hydrodynamic and the hydrostatic behavior of the Simple Symmetric Exclusion Process with \emph{slow boundary}.
+The term \emph{slow boundary} means that particles can be born or die at the boundary sites, at a rate proportional to $N^{-\theta}$, where $\theta > 0$ and $N$ is the scaling parameter.
+In the bulk, the particles exchange rate is equal to $1$.
+In the hydrostatic scenario, we obtain three different linear profiles, depending on the value of the parameter $\theta$; in the hydrodynamic scenario, we obtain that the time evolution of the spatial density of particles, in the diffusive scaling, is given by the weak solution of the heat equation, with boundary conditions that depend on $ \theta $.
+If $\theta \in(0,1)$, we get Dirichlet boundary conditions, (which is the same behavior if $\theta=0$, see \cite{f}); if $\theta=1$, we get Robin boundary conditions; and, if $\theta\in(1,\infty)$, we get Neumann boundary conditions.